nilostolte/nilostolte/README.md

 ### Graphics designers as vector graphics GUI creators.

 The main advantage of using vector graphics primitives for GUI contruction on the other hand, are neither one cited above.
 The actual quite important consequence of such choice is to be able to use vector graphics art conceaved by **graphics designers** to define the GUI shapes and their appearence.
 For a long time GUIs were exclusively designed by programmers, not artists, and had terrible appearences and no appeal.
 Not only that but **frameworks** for GUI construction, which are basically designed by programmers, are extremely standardized, difficult to be customized and complex to learn and use.

+But now **web development** enthusiasts are trying to convince artists that **programming is easy** and **JavaScript** is seen like a panacea.
+Artists had already a hard time to adapt to **Illustrator**, but now we are telling them to go a step further and submit to a totally **abstract way** of producing their art.

+Only a small amount of graphics designers would be interested in doing **design and programming**, and few will have both skills at reasonable level.
+In average one side could be good but the other sacrified.
+We have already forced artists to learn vector graphics production.
+Even though interactive tools make this task easier to them, artists had to adapt to all idiosyncrasies of vector graphics, particularly using **Bezier curves**.
+All mathematical aspects of Bezier curves are hidden to them, but some practical aspects are often missed, like setting control points touching the curve in minimal and maximal points.
+These aspects come as an **option**, and they generally only improve with the experience.

 With the possibility to use **artwork from graphics designers** this whole perspective radically changes.
 In addition to that graphics designers are much cheaper and more creative than programmers. <a name="hd_screens_html_anchor"></a>It looks obvious that vector graphics is definitely the solution for modern and fancy GUIs.

 ### Future high resolution screens